Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADUserManager.md

 ```

 ### -ObjectId
-The unique identifier of a user in Azure Active Directory (UPN or ObjectId)
+The unique identifier of a user in the Microsoft Entra ID (UPN or ObjectId)

 ```yaml
 Type: String